ssvlabs/ssv/docs/specs/NETWORKING.md

 which encrypts/decrypts all traffic with the corresponding key, regardless of the regular transport security protocol ([go-libp2p-noise](https://github.com/libp2p/go-libp2p-noise)).

-**NOTE** discovery communication (UDP) won't use the network ID, but unknown nodes will be filtered anyway due to missing fields in their `ENR` entry as specified in [Discovery section](#discovery).
+**NOTE** discovery communication (UDP) won't use the network ID, and its not needed as unknown peers will be filtered.

 ### Subnets

 Consensus messages are being sent in the network over a subnet (pubsub topic), which the relevant peers should be subscribed to.

-In addition to subnets, there is a global topic (AKA `main topic`) to publish all the decided messages in the network.

-There are several options for how to setup topics in the network:

 #### Subnets - fork v0

-Each validator committee has a dedicated pubsub topic with all the relevant peers subscribed to it (committee + exporter).
+`v0` was working with a simple approach, each validator committee has a dedicated pubsub topic with all the relevant peers subscribed to it (committee + exporter). \
 It helps to reduce amount of messages in the network, but increases the number of topics which will grow up to the number of validators.

+In order to provide more redundancy, there is a global topic (AKA `main topic`) to publish all the decided messages in the network.

 #### Subnet - fork v1

-**TBD: main topic**

 A subnet of operators is responsible for multiple committees, reusing the same topic to communicate on behalf of multiple validators.